jvgiordano/OSSMM-Version-1/docs/_pages/electronics-assembly.md

 accurate sleep monitoring.

 Repeat the process for the other hole.
 Make sure the snap fasteners are secure.
-Below is a complete electronic case lid with attached
+Below is a complete electronics case lid with attached
 snap-fasteners:

 <br>